IntersectMBO/plutus-apps/plutus-pab/mktx/README.md

 ## Error Handling

 A common way to represent actions that can fail in Haskell is with an `Either error success` result type, where `Left error` is for example used to indicate that a required lookup could not be found.
 However there is no standard way to represent `Either` in JavaScript, and no way to safely chain multiple "failable" actions.
-Morever, JavaScript being untyped, additional errors can occur, such as malformed JSON data for the inputs.
+Moreover, JavaScript being untyped, additional errors can occur, such as malformed JSON data for the inputs.

 Therefore, we have chosen to not use `Either` return values, but instead raise a JavaScript exception on any error condition.